allella/jimmy-craigslist/README.md

 There are command line input parameters:

-1. The public directory where things will be saved
+1. The public directory where things will be saved.
+This MUST end in a trailing /.
 2.  (ex.
 20) The max pause (in seconds) bewteen downloading each XML file (not to be confused with how frequently the cron runs)

 ```
-sh jimmy-c.sh /home/insert-your-username/public_html/insert-a-public-directory-name 20
+sh jimmy-c.sh /home/insert-your-username/public_html/insert-a-public-directory-name/ 20
 ```

 The script should run and, using the example above, you should now have two newly created